IdiotStudios/docs/docs/api/about.md

 ---

-## ⚡ Start exploring the IdiotStudios API using the navigation on the left!
+## ⚡ Start exploring the IdiotStudios API using the navigation on the left